apollographql/apollo-client/react-docs/source/cache-updates.md

 // This is a GraphQL field that's automatically available, but you do need
 // to query for it also.
 const client = new ApolloClient({
-  dataIdFromObject: o => `${o.__typename}-${o.id},`
+  dataIdFromObject: o => `${o.__typename}:${o.id},`
 });
 ```

-These IDs allow Apollo Client to reactively tell your queries about updates when new information becomes available.
+These IDs allow Apollo Client to reactively tell all queries that fetched a particular object about updates to that part of the store.

-In some cases, just using `dataIdFromObject` is not enough for your application UI to get these updates, as such ID-based updates can only affect documents that are already matching a given query.
+In some cases, just using `dataIdFromObject` is not enough for your application UI to update correctly.
+For example, if you want to add something to a list of objects without refetching the entire list, or if there are some objects that to which you can't assign an object identifier, Apollo Client cannot update existing queries for you.

-For example, if you want to add something to a list of objects without refetching the entire list, or if there are some objects that you can't assign an object identifier to, Apollo Client cannot update existing queries for you.
-In those cases you have to use `fetchMore` in order to make sure that the queries on your page are updated with the right information and your UI updates correctly.
+In those cases you have to use other features like `fetchMore` or the other methods listed on this page in order to make sure that your queries are updated with the right information and your UI updates correctly.

 <h2 id="fetchMore">Using `fetchMore`</h2>